“Circular Strings” – a fractal animation with relaxing electric guitar music

-“Light on a Lake” – a fractal animation
+“Light on a Lake” and “Red City” – moving fractals

-The piano soundtrack is “An Amalgamation Waltz 1839” by Joep Beving.
+The piano soundtrack of the Light on a Lake animation is “An Amalgamation Waltz 1839” by Joep Beving.

 Arte Laguna World